devonnuri/linear-harmony/linear_ko.typ

 #chapter("모달 곡에서의 윤곽", l: "chap8")
 Most of the music and examples discussed in this book refer to music with harmonic progressions.
 Many jazz compositions and improvisations are based on modal structures.
 There are many things to discuss regarding modal music, which will be the topic of another book.

 Some jazz improvisers bring some of the be-bop vocabulary with them when playing on modal pieces.
-Here are two examples of 제1윤곽 used over G dorian from Randy Brecker.
+Here are two examples of Outline No.1 used over G dorian from Randy Brecker.
 In the ex.254, the third of the G minor chord is approached by its leading tone.
-The #note("F#") and A encircle the root.
+The F\# and A encircle the root.
 E natural implies C7 and is approached from above and below.
-In the next example, 제1윤곽 can be clearly heard on the downbeats; leading tones have been added giving the line more of a sawtooth shape.
+In the next example, Outline No.1 can be clearly heard on the downbeats; leading tones have been added giving the line more of a sawtooth shape.

 254. 랜디 브레커: _Passenger_
 #align(center)[#image("figures/fig_306.jpg", width: 44%)]